webdevhill/order-summary-component/README.md

 ### Questions for Front End Mentor community

 The provided background .svg for desktop is only 1440px.
-On xl screens it obviously does not span the device screeen.
-There are resourceas for expanding the svg view box but that seems beyond the parameters of the style guide.
+On xl screens, it obviously does not span the device's screen.
+There are resources for expanding the SVG view box but that seems beyond the parameters of the style guide.
 Any opinions or solutions for extra large screens?

 ## My process